tobyfree/mv2_mv3_converter_fingerprinting/readme.md

 - Generate an HTML report of the found patterns
 - Score unseen V3 extensions based on risky patterns
 - Supports multiprocessing and YAML-based config
+- Each script is executable individually if the whole pipeline is not necessary

 ---